lkamil/Os/README.md

-# PerlinMountains
+# Os

-A processing sketch that generates a terrain with perlin noise based on audio input.
+A processing sketch that generates a terrain based on live audio input.